 How do legacy gifts help future generations?

 Through thoughtful planning, you can help support future generations.
-By leaving a bequest in your will, making a gift of life insurance or designating the Foundation as a beneficiary of your RRSP, RRIF or TFSA – your gift can help our health care teams save lives now and well into the future.
+By leaving a bequest in your will or designating the Foundation as a beneficiary of your RRSP, RRIF or TFSA – your gift can help our health care teams save lives now and well into the future.

 Thank you to the Walker family and to all our legacy donors.
 Your gift today will make a difference in the lives and communities of tomorrow.